Erikas-Ramanauskas/Milestone-Project-1/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Firefox and Safari browsers on multiple computers.
+- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Firefox, and Safari browsers on multiple computers.

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 12, iPhone 14 ProMax & Sony Xperia 5

-- All the links were tested multiple times duiring the coading and final testign once project is completed.
-All navigation links open up within same window.
-All external links opens a new window (Including: Contact details in the navigation nar and on the contact page, as well as social media links)
+- All the links were tested multiple times during the coding and final testing once a project is completed.
+All navigation links open up within the same window.
+All external links open a new window (Including Contact details in the navigation bar and on the contact page, as well as social media links)

 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Solved Bugs

-1. Navigation bar would go out of screen when testign on the smaller devices when i introduced phone and email in to it.
-The workaround is that i split both navigation meniu and contacts in to separate unordered lists as child elements of biger unordered list.
-Thsi ay i managed to place these groups in 2 lines when smaller screens are introduced (tablets and such) and once it goes to even smaller screen everythign woudl go to hamburger.
+1. Navigation bar would go out of the screen when testing on the smaller devices when I introduced phone and email into it.
+The workaround is that I split both navigation menus and contacts into separate unordered lists as child elements of the bigger unordered list.
+This way I managed to place these groups in 2 lines when smaller screens are introduced (tablets and such) and once it goes to an even smaller screen everything would go to hamburger.

-2.  solving first problem i coused a bug that made navigation bar hamburger on small screens to be opened once you first load the pages.
-This was solved by adding back "collapse" class next to "navbar-collapse"
+2.  solving the first problem caused a bug that made the navigation bar hamburger on small screens to be opened once you first load the pages.
+This was solved by adding back the "collapse" class next to "navbar-collapse"

-3. There were multiple issues with screen sizes for all of main sections during the begining of coding.
-It took me some research and rewaching code institute lesons to learn proper use of "col" and "row" classes with inserted diferent breakpoints.
-Easiest was the galery as all control were done in "Row" class, unlike main page i controled responsivnes by manipulating "col" class
+3. There were multiple issues with screen sizes for all of the main sections during the beginning of coding.
+It took me some research and rewatching code institute lessons to learn the proper use of "col" and "row" classes with inserted different breakpoints.
+The easiest was the gallery as all control was done in the "Row" class, unlike the main page I controlled responsiveness by manipulating the "col" class

-4. Main page carousel Desription were overlaping on the smaller screen sizes, I have reduced a font for smaller screen size and hiden part of the text by leaving Main title and reference.
+4. Main page carousel Descriptions were overlapped on the smaller screen sizes, I have reduced the font for smaller screen sizes and hidden parts of the text by leaving the Main title and reference.

-5. With a form i have made a mistake by not puting "name" tag and it was not capturintg data corectly missing on email and full name.
+5. With a form I made a mistake by not putting a "name" tag and it was not capturing data correctly missing an email and full name.

-6. One of the bugs i recieved help with from my mentor that i was pathing my immages wrong using CSS backgroudn immage property and not adding .. to return to images folder since the CSS file was placed in a different folder compared to html.
-This coused hero image not beign visable.
+6. One of the bugs I received help with from my mentor was that I was pathing my images wrong using CSS background-image property and not adding .. to return to the images folder since the CSS file was placed in a different folder compared to HTML.
+This caused the hero image not to be visible.

 ### Known Bugs

-- Galery section: when hovering mouse over or clicking with touchpad during animation for a spit second botom part of the picture corners loses radius around.
-This is due to another div apearing on top and slidign from the botom that later aling with main div.
-Anyone i tested out and asked even to look for the issue did not notice this.
-Yet i could not find a soliution around it apart simply removing border radious entirely.
+- Gallery section: when hovering the mouse over or clicking with the touchpad during the animation for a split second bottom part of the picture corners loses radius around.
+This is due to another div appearing on top and sliding from the bottom that later aligns with the main div.
+Anyone I tested out and asked even to look for the issue did not notice this.
+Yet I could not find a solution around it apart from simply removing the border-radius entirely.

 ## Posible Improvements

-- Main page carousel buttons are hard to adjust, which i would like to make them thicker.
-In a future ith enough knoweladge i would make a carousel that i have a bit more control over.
+- Main page carousel buttons are hard to adjust, so I would like to make them thicker.
+In the future with enough knowledge I would make a carousel that I have a bit more control over.

-- I would like galery pictures to be click-able to expand full size or around 90% and being able to flick though as a carousel.
+- I would like gallery pictures to be clickable to expand full size or around 90% and be able to flick through as a carousel.

-- Additionaly "Blog" section could be added to add customer user stories with before and after pictures.
+- Additionally "Blog" section could be added to add custom user stories with before and after pictures.

 ## Deployment